-As medical professionals who work with older adults, we are well aware of the stress of caregiving.
+As medical professionals who work with older adults, we know the stress of caregiving.
 We look for it in the spouses and children of our patients and encourage self-care and planning for adequate support.
-But, sometimes we forget, as professionals, we are also vulnerable.
+But, sometimes, we forget we are also vulnerable as professionals.
 Burnout is not just a buzzword.
 It is real, and there is evidence that it is increasing.
 Caregivers of older adults are at risk.
 This presentation is designed to help us understand and recognize signs of burnout and begin implementing strategies to avoid it.

 - Differentiate between stress and burnout.

 - Discuss the significant risk of burnout to caregivers of older adults.

 - Identify strategies to increase meaning and connection in our work with our patients.

 - Develop an individualized plan to promote long-term personal wellness.

 - Medical School: University of Wisconsin, Milwaukee, Wisconsin

 - Internship: Vanderbilt University/VA Medical Center Consortium, Nashville and Murfreesboro, Tennessee